-On October 13, 1992, Fourteen residents of the Whittle Springs/Belle Morris Community met to discuss plans for establishing an organization for their neighborhood.
-These residents agreed that a neighborhood organization was necessary to maintain the stability and viability of their community as an organized body and to give the residents a stronger voice in decisions that effect their lives in the neighborhood.
+On October 13, 1992, fourteen residents of the Whittle Springs/Belle Morris Community met to discuss plans for establishing an organization for their neighborhood.
+These residents agreed that a neighborhood organization was necessary to maintain the stability and viability of their community as an organized body and to give the residents a stronger voice in decisions that affect their lives in the neighborhood.
 It was agreed that membership in any such organization should be open to all residents of the area.

 The first meeting of the Whittle Springs/Belle Morris Community Association was held on November 17, 1992 at Fairview United Methodist Church, Fairview Street.
 There were thirty-five residents at the meeting.
 They identified and discussed community needs directly related to the area.
 Needs that were identified included problems with traffic, lack of city services and crime.
 Individuals volunteered to work on committees that were formed to address these problems.